What you need to know about free shared inbox tools

 How does it integrate with other tools?

 The idea of a shared inbox is to make your workflow easier and smoother.
 You should be able to gather the information you need to complete your tasks.
-For example, if you receive an email asking for your prices and quotes, you should be able to add files in your replies with ease, if your inbox is compatible with your file sharing system.
+For example, if you receive an email asking for your prices and quotes, you should be able to add files to your replies with ease, if your inbox is compatible with your file sharing system.
+The same goes for asking your collaborator's relevant questions in a chat or setting up meetings with clients in your calendar.
+Everything, ideally, works together.

 Can you customize the free shared inbox?